Let’s grow your business or nonprofit.

 Frequently Asked Questions

-There are many local and national organizations working to support business owners and entrepreneurs of all walks.
-We have compiled the following list of frequently asked questions and resources to help you in your business or organization.
+There are many local and national organizations working to support business owners, entrepreneurs and nonprofits at any stage.
+We have compiled the following list of FAQs and resources.
 Please note there are many other resources out there and this is just a starting point.

 What local resources are available for business owners?

 The Mountain Association partners with many other service providers in our area who are also working to support Kentucky’s entrepreneurs.
 Depending on your specific need and location, the following resources may be helpful: